 Finally, a flexitarian diet allows eating fish and red meats occasionally.

-Overall, whether fish is considered meat depends on religion, meat definition, dietary guidelines, and more.
+Whether fish is considered meat depends on religion, definition, dietary guidelines, and more.

 Why is Fish not Considered Meat?